ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 ### 5.1 Capabilities and Limitations of Optimizing Compilers
 GCC has different modes of optimization, starting with `-0g`, `-01` up to `-03`.

-The compiler must make sure these optimizations are safe: they don't change the behavior of the program.
+The compiler must make sure these optimizations are safe: they can't change the behavior of the program.

 **Optimization Blockers**
 Memory aliasing is the case where two pointers point to the same address.
-That capability of C means the browser must assume that any two different pointers are actually aliases.
-This removes any optimizations that might attempt to simply pointer use.
+That capability of C means the compiler must assume that any two different pointers are actually aliases.
+This removes any optimizations that might attempt to simplify pointer use.

 Restrictions that prohibit certain optimizations are called *optimization blockers*.

 Another type of blocker is due to function calls.
 Functions have side effects so code that calls a function can't be optimized in a way that reduces the number of times that function is called as there could be unknown side effects.
 Inlining functions is an option as it allows further optimization.

 ### 5.2 Expressing Program Performance
-Rather than using timing, a useful way to express loop performance in an iterative program is in cycles per element (CPE), the number cycles taken to per element in a vector.
+Rather than using timing, a useful way to express loop performance in an iterative program is in cycles per element (CPE), the number of cycles taken to iterate over each element in a vector.

 (SKIPPING 5.3 as it contains no new info)